codidact/co-design/docs_src/components/footer.md

 ## Basic

 The footer component is very flexible.
 You can do both simple and complex footers with Co-Design.
 Every footer is within a `.footer` element.
-This should be a `&lt;footer&gt;` for semantic reasons.
+This should be a `<footer>` for semantic reasons.

 The footer element must contain a `.footer--container` element, which contains all the content.